University of Oregon

 Nestled in the lush Willamette Valley, with an easy drive to both the Pacific Ocean and the Cascade Mountains, the University of Oregon is renowned for its research prowess and commitment to teaching.
 The University of Oregon is one of just two schools in the Pacific Northwest selected for membership in the prestigious Association of American Universities, a consortium of 62 leading public and private research institutions in the United States and Canada.

-The University of Oregon offers more than 300 academic programs across its nine schools and colleges.
+The University offers more than 300 academic programs across its nine schools and colleges.
 The top 10 majors that university offers are Business Administration, Economics, Psychology, Political Science, Human Physiology, General Social Science, Biology, Computer and Information Science, Journalism and Communication and Architecture.
 Faculty members at the university are as busy learning as they are teaching.
-This ongoing pursuit—and sharing—of fresh ideas and better ways is what sets apart top-tier research universities like the UO.
+This ongoing pursuit and sharing of fresh ideas and better ways is what sets apart top-tier research universities like the UO.

 The Student Recreation Center, Gerlinger, Gerlinger Annex, the Student Tennis Center, Mac Court, 18th Street tennis courts and track, and many other natural and turf fields.
 All are outstanding facilities, and all are available to students of every skill level.